GuoLabUCSD/OutSpliceFormatter/README.md

 	* For mouse data: Please ensure the chromsome column in your SJ.out.tab file has the below labelling convention Ex) 1, 2, etc.
  * RSEM Results for Tumor and Normal Samples [OPTIONAL]
- * Sample names starting with a numeric value should be avoided
+ * Sample names starting with a numeric value should be avoided.
+Please also avoid special characters in sample names (ie: "-", "!", etc.)

 ## Installation: